 If you thought Cairns was your gateway to the Great Barrier Reef, the rainforests and all things green and gorgeous, you’re wrong.
 That’s because Cairns, snuggled between looming mountains and valleys and known for its distinct tropical vibe, is so much more than a mere stopover.

 I suggest spending at least one day here, and that’s only if you’re time-poor.
 But if anything, you’ve got to experience one sultry night in Cairns.
 That’s what I did.
 I signed up for Urban Adventures’ Cairns by Night tour, a four-hour discovery of Cairns, from a local’s perspective.
+(Editor’s note: Unfortunately, this tour is no longer available, but please check out our other tours across Australia!)

 The friendly guide to Cairns